vaughnohlerking/MeatRatr/README.md

 Machine learning algorithm for classifying the quality of meat based on marbling, freshness, etc.

-required libraries setup:
+main algorithm is using @otenim 's implementation of Xception CNN.
+Github repo https://github.com/otenim/Xception-with-Your-Own-Dataset required libraries setup:

-# Requires the latest pip
+# Requires the latest pip and a ton of other libraries i'm not adding right now

 pip install --upgrade pip

-# Current stable release for CPU and GPU

 pip install tensorflow
+pip install keras

 # to train data